cdanewschool/Healthboard-Patient/README.md

 DESCRIPTION

 Funded through the Telemedicine and Advanced Technology Research Center (TATRC) and driven by consultations with the Walter Reed National Military Medical Center (WRNMMC), HealthBoard is a visual dashboard <b>prototype</b> that is designed to improve better patient care through better design.
-Consisting of two portals—the "PATIENT PORTAL" and the "PROVIDER PORTAL"—HealthBoard is designed to serve both communities through better information.
+Consisting of two portals—the "<b>Patient Portal</b>" and the "<b>Provider Portal</b>"—HealthBoard is designed to serve both communities through better information.

 This repository includes the source for the "<b>Patient Portal</b>".
 Concurrently, the "<b>Provider Portal</b>" is available separately: https://github.com/piim/TATRC2-VisualDashboard-Provider.
 Both portals make use of a <b>Shared Library</b>, available at https://github.com/piim/TATRAC2-VisualDashboard-Shared, which should be referenced in order for the application to run.